PeizhuoLi/neural-blend-shapes/README.md

 ### Skinning Weight

-Visualize the skinning weight is a good sanity check to see whether the model works as expected.
+Visualizing the skinning weight is a good sanity check to see whether the model works as expected.
 We provide a script using Blender's built-in ShaderNodeVertexColor to visualize the skinning weight.
 Simply run

 ~~~bash
 cd blender_script